 I believe in teaching at the boundaries between disciplines, taking risks and encouraging students to explore the unknown.
 As an advocate of experiential and research-led learning, my teaching approach is about wondering, breaking, fixing, inventing and creating things together.
 I believe in curating learning environments and structures that encourage curiosity and critical play and break the boundary between teacher & learner.

 I've had a foot in academia for about 8 years now, and I am currently a Programme Leader in Immersive Arts at the Liverpool Screen School in Liverpool John Moores University and Director of the Experimental Technologies Lab in the Institute of Art and Technology.
-I teach across the MA Immersive Arts, the MA Creative Technology, as well as on a number of Digital Culture and Technology BA modules.
+I teach across the MA Immersive Arts, the MA Creative Technology, as well as on a number of technology focused BA modules for Filmmakers and Media producers.